Hint at an axion-like particle from the redshift dependence of blazar spectra: CONCLUSIONS

-\item According to conventional physics, flat spectrum radio quasars (FSRQs) should not emit above $20 - 30 \, {\rm GeV}$.
-This is due to the fact that higher energy photons accelerated in the jet enter -- at a distance of about $1 \, {\rm kpc}$ from the centre -- the so-called broad-line region (BLR), whose high density of ultraviolet photons gives rise to an optical depth $\tau \simeq 15$ owing to the same $\gamma \gamma \to e^+ e^-$ absorption process considered above.
-Even in this context, photon-ALP oscillations substantially lower the photon absorption level inside the BLR while still staying inside the standard blazar models, thereby allowing VHE photons to escape the BLR and be emitted, in remarkable quantitative agreement with observations~\cite{trgb2012}.
-We stress that the detection of VHE photons from FSRQs still represents a serious challenge for conventional models.
+Moreover, it turns out that for the same values of the model parameters which lead to the above conclusion ALPs also explain a very different result.
+According to conventional models, flat spectrum radio quasars (FSRQs) should not emit above $30 \, {\rm GeV}$ at most.
+This is due to the fact that higher energy photons accelerated in the jet enter -- at a distance of about $10^{18} \, {\rm cm}$ from the centre -- the so-called broad-line region (BLR), whose high density of ultraviolet photons gives rise to an optical depth $\tau \simeq 15$ owing to the same $\gamma + \gamma \to e^+ + e^-$ absorption process which is responsible for the EBL-absorption in extragalactic space.
+Yet, several FSRQs have been detected at energies up to $400 \, {\rm GeV}$, and so this fact poses a serious challenge for conventional models.
+A striking case concerns the FSRQ PKS 1222 + 216, which has been observed simultaneously by Fermi/LAT in the energy range $0.3 \, {\rm GeV} \lesssim E \lesssim 3 \, {\rm GeV}$ and by MAGIC in the energy range $70 \, {\rm GeV} \lesssim E \lesssim 400 \, {\rm GeV}$.
+Actually, MAGIC has detected an intense VHE emission that doubles in only about 10 minutes, thereby implying that the size of the emitting region is about $10^{14} \, {\rm cm}$: apparently such a small blob very far from the centre emits like a whole BL Lac!
+So far, only {\it ad hoc} astrophysical explanations have been put forward, in the sense that they are devised {\it only} to explain such an effect~\citep{tavecchioetal2011,etropoulou2017}.
+Instead, a natural explanation emerges within conventional blazar photon emission models containing ALPs, since photon-ALP oscillations substantially lower the photon absorption inside the BLR, thereby allowing VHE photons to escape from the BLR and be emitted, in remarkable quantitative agreement with observations~\citep{trgb2012}.

-\item Our findings described in the present paper show that the conventional scenario of photon propagation in extragalactic space is seriously challenged.
-Nevertheless, a physically satisfactory picture emerges by considering photon-ALP oscillations in the extragalactic magnetic field.